jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

     - better reliability, storage, etc. less user mgmt
     - but more expensive
 - Athena = SQL queries for S3
-- Macie - ML optimized security and privacy protection tool for analyzing S3
+- Macie - ML optimized security and privacy detection/protection tool for analyzing S3
 - CloudFormation = infra as code
 - CDK
     - also IaC
     - built on top of CloudFormation
+    - use any coding language instead of yaml??
 - AWS mgmt console = aws.com
 - Direct Connect = private network connection from on-prem -> aws
     - for hybrid solutions